 Initiative Beneficiary Tulong Aral ng Petron: a long-term, strategic initiative that helps send poor children to school through scholarship programs for elementary, high school and college/vocational students; Petron's centerpiece CSR program that defines what Petron stands for socially - to FUEL H.O.P.E.
 (Helping the Filipino children and youth Overcome Poverty through Education).
-3,486 scholars enrolled in Grades one to six; 372 enrolled in high school; 24 enrolled in college Petron Schools: pursuit of school building program in support of DepEd's Adopt-A-School Program In 2012: eight (8) new classrooms or four (4) Petron Schools for residents in areas close to the Company's depots located in Zamboanga del Norte, General Santos City and Tagbilaran City Silid Pangarap: building classrooms for the pre- school level in support of San Miguel Corporaiton's commitment to the AGAPP (Aklat, Gabay, Aruga Tungo sa Pag-angat at Pag-asa) Foundation's program In 2012: 27 classrooms, with 17 having already been turned over for pre-school residents in Bataan, Samar, Tagaytay, Negros Oriental, South Cotabato, and Sultan Kudarat of building pre-schools C of building pre-schools
+3,486 scholars enrolled in Grades one to six; 372 enrolled in high school; 24 enrolled in college Petron Schools: pursuit of school building program in support of DepEd's Adopt-A-School Program In 2012: eight (8) new classrooms or four (4) Petron Schools for residents in areas close to the Company's depots located in Zamboanga del Norte, General Santos City and Tagbilaran City Silid Pangarap: building classrooms for the preschool level in support of San Miguel Corporaiton's commitment to the AGAPP (Aklat, Gabay, Aruga Tungo sa Pag-angat at Pag-asa) Foundation's program of building pre-schools In 2012: 27 classrooms, with 17 having already been turned over for pre-school residents in Bataan, Samar, Tagaytay, Negros Oriental, South Cotabato, and Sultan Kudarat

-Promotion of Environmental Sustainability: 1.
-Local government units in Bataan and their residents 1.
-Bataan Integrated Coastal Management Program: PFI taking a lead role in the implementation of the program in partnership with the Provincial Government of Bataan and the Global Environment Facility-United Nations Development Programme- United Nations Office for Project Services Partnerships on Environmental Management for the Seas of East Asia Filipinos, in general; residents and visitors to Boracay, in particular Marikina City and its residents the environment 2.
-Boracay Beach Management Program ("BBMP"): through a partnership among PFI, the Municipality of Malay in the Province of Aklan, SMC and the Boracay Foundation, Inc., adoption of BBMP to attain a sustainable development of Boracay Island 3.
-Adopt-An-Estero/Water Program: clean up of the Concepcion Creek in Marikina 4.
+Promotion of Environmental Sustainability:

+- 1. Bataan Integrated Coastal Management Program: PFI taking a lead role in the implementation of the program in partnership with the Provincial Government of Bataan and the Global Environment Facility-United Nations Development Programme-United Nations Office for Project Services Partnerships on Environmental Management for the Seas of East Asia - 2.
+Boracay Beach Management Program ("BBMP"): through a partnership among PFI, the Municipality of Malay in the Province of Aklan, SMC and the Boracay Foundation, Inc., adoption of BBMP to attain a sustainable development of Boracay Island - 3.
+Adopt-An-Estero/Water Program: clean up of the Concepcion Creek in Marikina - 4.
 National Greening Program: Undertaking to contribute to the DENR's goal of planting 1.5 billion trees from 2011 to 2016.

-Community-Based Programs: Residents of Bataan Sulong KaBataan: a program for values formation, technical skills and leadership training to the youth Sulong KaBarangay program, a public-private partnership among the local government of Limay, DSWD, PFI, the PBR, and PinoyME Foundation, that helped establish four (4) community sub-projects and one livelihood sub-project by resident volunteers of Barangays Alangan and Lamao Responding to Crises: 1-3.
-Families affected by flooding/disaster in the various areas cited 1.
-Relief operations in (a) several cities and municipalities in Metro Manila and the provinces of Bataan, Bulacan, and Rizal when Typhoon Gener and the southwest monsoon rains caused massive flooding in Metro Manila and the Central Luzon region in August 2012 and (b) in Compostela Valley and Davao Oriental when Typhoon Pablo hit the southern part of the Philippines in December 2012 4.
-Public in general 2.
-Building houses by participating in Habitat for Humanity Philippines, Inc. and Gawad Kalinga to build houses for those displaced by Typhoon Sendong in December 2011.
+- 1. Local government units in Bataan and their residents - 2.
+Filipinos, in general; residents and visitors to Boracay, in particular - 3.
+Marikina City and its residents - 4. the environment